Jnagasuresh/devops_infra_project/configmap.md

 * once ConfigMap info is stored, you can use any of the following methods to inject it into containers at run time

 1. Environment variables
-1. Arguments ot the containers startup command
+2. Arguments to the containers startup command
-1. Files in a volume
+3. Files in a volume

 ![Configmapss](/images/configmap_arc.png)